mogita/monsts/README.md

 1. Click "Run Pipeline" to start the pipeline.
 1. Wait for the pipeline to finish, and visit `example.site` to check if everything works.
 1. To deploy another site, head back to "Run Pipeline" and put `mog.blue`, for example, into the "Input variable value" box.

+# Upgrade Mastodon

+For future upgrades, change the version number in `Dockerfile.mastodon` and run the Pipeline again, and you're all set.

 # References